aloisdg/SharpResume/README.md

 # SharpResume
 SharpResume is a C# PCL for [JSONResume](https://jsonresume.org/).
-JSONResume is Open Source.
+JSONResume defines itself as:

+> The open source initiative to create a JSON-based standard for resumes.
+For developers, by developers.

 You can find the project on [GitHub](https://github.com/jsonresume/resume-schema).

 ## Demo